gabrielcalegari/TspResponder/README.md

 ## What is this?

-TspResponder is a library written in C# that enables you to easily create an Time Stamp Authority Responder in .NET.
+TspResponder is a library written in C# that enables you to easily create a Time Stamp Authority Responder in .NET.
 All you need is to implement an interface for the TSA Responder.
 It follows the TSP protocol defined in [RFC 3161](https://tools.ietf.org/html/rfc3161).

 ## License